DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 pharmacological topics approved for each 50 to 60 minutes of program attendance.

-continuing education by the Michigan A maximum of 8 continuing education hours
+continuing education by the Michigan A maximum of 8 hours of continuing

 board of pharmacy.

-may be earned for this activity in each
+education may be earned for this activity in

-If audited, a licensee shall submit a copy hold certification to administer topical ocular
+If audited, a licensee shall submit a copy of who hold certification to administer topical

-of a letter or certificate of completion diagnostic pharmaceutical agents or
+a letter or certificate of completion ocular diagnostic pharmaceutical agents or

 showing the licensee’s name, number of certification to administer and prescribe